 Competitors' time and/or evidence of their passage will be recorded on their time card; this information will also be recorded by the marshals on their own check sheets.
-Times and signatures may be entered only by the marshals.
-The written entry on the time card will be deemed to be the official record of the time - subject to Article 12 .4.
+Times With the exception of Regularity Self Start Controls, times and signatures may be entered only by the marshals.
+The written entry on the time card will be deemed to be the official record of the time - subject to Article 12.4.